 As you can see, it’s not always ill-intentioned forces that could cause you to lose data.
 Human error, hardware/software failures, and simple power outages are just as prevalent.
-Without a plan in place to account for any type of catastrophe, you stand to lose a substantial part of your business.
+Without a plan in place to account for a catastrophe, you stand to lose a substantial part of your business.

 However, it is important to pay attention to the ill-intentioned side, too.
 Homegrown solutions and unsupported CRMs are not always built with the same encryption or security of modern-day technology.
 While many things can age well (for example, fine wine), the same is not true for security measures.

-An updated, cloud-based system can come with a security team behind the product that are there to help you stay safe.
-Plus, it can include bank-grade encryption and other security measures that keep your data secure in-transit and at-rest while backing all of your information up on secure, remote servers.
+An updated, cloud-based system can come with a security team behind the product to help you stay safe.
+Plus, it can include bank-grade encryption and other security measures that keep your data safe in-transit and at-rest while backing up all of your information to secure, remote servers.

 When it comes to dependency, there are two factors you must consider:

 - Lack of dependency on the software (downtime)